seandenigris/Dynabook/README.md

 - [Tracking Numbers](https://github.com/seandenigris/Tracking-ST) - Tracking numbers, unleashed from an application stovepipe, on GToolkit (Smalltalk)

 # Icons
-Our GTooklit Home Section uses the following icons from <thenounproject.com>:
+Our GTooklit Home Section uses the following icons from [Noun Project](https://thenounproject.com/browse/icons/term/inventory/):
 - Financial Advice Book by Juicy Fish
 - Database by Larea
 - Library Book by Kmg Design
 - Project by WEBTECHOPS LLP
 - File by Gilang Kampus
 - Bridge by Wan Ikhsan
+- inventory by Eucalyp
+- Computer Network by Vectors Market